Quantum K-theory of Quiver Varieties and Many-Body Systems: The XXZ/tRS Duality

 {\bf Remark.} We mention that in \cite{Rimanyi:2014ef} (section 13) the authors conjectured the generators and relations for quantum K-theory of cotangent bundles of flag varieties.
 In the case at hand (full flags) we indicate that our formulas do coincide, thus proving the conjecture of \cite{Rimanyi:2014ef}.

-We also indicate that the relations between various limits of spin chain models and many body systems were studied extensively in recent years within integable systems community, see e.g. \cite{Mukhin:}, \cite{Zabrodin:}.
+We also indicate that the relations between various limits of spin chain models and many body systems were studied extensively in recent years within integrable systems community, see e.g. \cite{Mukhin:}, \cite{Zabrodin:}.